vboyev-MSFT/defender-docs/defender-for-iot/set-up-rbac.md

 ## Access management options

-There are two ways to manage user access to the Defender portal, depending on the type of tenent you're using.
+There are three ways to manage user access to the Defender portal, depending on the type of tenent you're using.
 Each system has different named permissions that allow access for site security.
-The two systems are:
+The systems are:

 - [Global Microsoft Entra roles](/entra/identity/role-based-access-control/permissions-reference).
-- [Microsoft Defender XDR Unified RBAC](/defender-xdr/custom-roles): Use Defender XDR Unified role-based access control (RBAC) to manage access to specific data, tasks, and capabilities in the Defender portal.
+- [Microsoft Defender XDR Unified RBAC](/defender-xdr/manage-rbac): Use Defender XDR Unified role-based access control (RBAC) to manage access to specific data, tasks, and capabilities in the Defender portal.
+- [Microsoft Defender for Endpoint RBAC](/defender-endpoint/user-roles) (use the link): Use Defender for Endpoint XDR role-based access control (RBAC) to manage access to specific data, tasks, and capabilities in the Defender portal.

-The instructions and permission settings listed in this article apply to both Defender XDR Unified and MDE RBAC.
+The instructions and permission settings listed in this article apply to both Defender XDR Unified and Microsfot Defender for Endpoint XDR RBAC.

 ## Set up Defender XDR Unified RBAC roles for site security